Business

 Examples:

-I am writing to inquire about the position posted in The Daily Mail.
+I am writing to inquire about the

 I am writing to confirm the shipment details on order # 2346.